google/mono_repo.dart/mono_repo/README.md

 Available commands:
-  check       Check the state of the repository. generate    Generates the CI configuration for child packages. list        List all packages configured for mono_repo. presubmit   Run the CI presubmits locally.
+  check       Check the state of the repository. dart        Runs the `dart` command with the provided arguments across all packages. generate    Generates the CI configuration for child packages. list        List all packages configured for mono_repo. presubmit   Run the CI presubmits locally.